-Kuchen is German for Cake and this special cake is delightful.
-Strawberry Rhubarb Kuchen is an easy recipe to make anytime rhubarb is in season (or use frozen rhubarb!).
+Kuchen (pronounced kook-in) is German for “Cake” and this special cake is delightful.
+Strawberry Rhubarb Kuchen, an easy recipe to make anytime rhubarb is in season looks pretty and tastes amazing.
 The fruit melds with the topping for a nice jammy consistency and the cake is perfectly moist.

 What is Kuchen?